-If costs are requested for the applicant and/or research staff to be employed on the grant to carry out any of the proposed research abroad, state the overseas host organisation, and detail the travel costs and other overseas allowances.
+If costs are requested for the applicant(s) and/or research staff to be employed on the grant to carry out any of the proposed

 Allowances should be itemised.
-Further guidance can be found on the scheme webpage.

-Personal removal expenses

-We will consider contributing towards your personal removal expenses if you will be relocating to take up the award.
-See the scheme webpage for further information on how much you may request.
-You must provide a justification for the expenses in your application, with an estimate of the costs.

-Miscellaneous - other

-Туре Description Total

-Justification for miscellaneous costs.
-(300 words max.)

-Are you requesting overheads under the miscellaneous costs heading?

-Upload a letter from the Finance Director of each organisation.
-If there is more than one letter, upload these as a single PDF.

-Each letter must include:

-- a full breakdown of costs requested (you can't ask for a percentage of the project costs) - an explanation of why these costs are necessary for the project - confirmation that the breakdown is a true representation of the costs incurred.

-Are you based at a UK university and requesting overheads on subcontracted costs?

-Confirm that the university will not include these subcontracted costs in its annual return for the UK Charity Research Support Fund.

-Summary of costs requested

-Total

-Total

-Full economic costing

-Is your organisation based in the UK?
-Is your organisation calculating the full economic cost of this proposal?
+Further er guidance can be found on the scheme webpage.
+Miscellaneous - other Type Description Total Justification for miscellaneous (500 words max.) costs.
+Are you requesting overheads under the miscellaneous costs heading? these as a single PDF.
+Each letter must include: e Director of each organisation.
+If there is more the an explanation of why the nese costs are necessary for the project eakdown is a true representation of the costs incu , Are you based at a UK universi costs? ty and requesting overheads on subcontracted Confirm that the university will r Charity Research Support Fund not include these subcontracted costs in its annuald. al return for the UK Summary of costs requested Tota Total Full economic costing Is your organisation based in th ne UK?
+Is your organisation calculating the full economic cost of this proposal? cost of your research proposal (£)? t the percentage rate currently used by your administering organisation.

-What is the total full economic cost of your research proposal (£)?
-Include inflation in your costs at the percentage rate currently used by your administering organisation.
+Please provide the total full economic cost of your research proposal.
+Costs should be inflated at the recognised percentage rate currently used by the organisation.